Septic Tank Pumping

 A Cleaner Approach to Home Septic Tank Pumping

-A home septic system stress test can help identify problems before they lead to costly septic repairs – or even worse, a complete septic system failure.
-Our stress test doesn’t harm your system but rather just evaluates how your system is working, similar to an engine diagnostic test.
-Only Speedy Septic offers a FREE 28-point Septic Stress Test to all residential septic tank pumpings
+A home septic system check-up can help identify problems before they lead to costly septic repairs – or even worse, a complete septic system failure.
+Our check-up doesn’t harm your system but rather just evaluates how your system is working, similar to an engine diagnostic test.
+Only Speedy Septic offers a free 28-point check-up with residential tank pumpings.

-Unlike our comprehensive inspection, Speedy Septic’s FREE 28-point Septic Stress Test can be done quickly during any residential septic tank pumping to evaluate the following septic tank components.
-Our stress test can uncover any potential system failures, saving residential customers in Oregon and Washington thousands of dollars.
-In addition to identifying your tank material and the size of your septic tank, Speedy Septic also ensures that all materials are up to DEQ code.
-As part of the test, we also check the condition of all septic tank and pump materials to uncover any potential of system failure.
+Unlike our comprehensive inspection, Speedy Septic’s 28-point check-up can be done quickly during any residential septic tank pumping to evaluate the following septic tank components.
+Our check-up can uncover any potential system failures, saving residential customers in Oregon and Washington thousands of dollars.
+In addition to identifying your tank material and the size of your septic tank, Speedy Septic also ensures that all materials meet DEQ code requirements.
+We also check the condition of all septic tank and pump materials to uncover any potential of system failure.

 - Tank access meets DEQ code